 You’ve hit the jackpot.
 You have a sizeable roster of clients for your small business.
 But as your business grows, so does the burden of financial and administrative tasks.
-You have more projects to track, more invoices and bills to take care of.
+You have more projects to track, and more invoices and bills to take care of.
 Maintaining the high standards of client service you pride yourself on is getting harder.

 Here are seven ways that the right billing software can simplify invoicing, so you can get back to growing a successful business and giving your clients the white-glove service they deserve.

 1. Keep Costs Down With Unlimited Invoicing